brightcove/react-player-loader/README.md

 ```

 ## Options
-See the [player loader page](https://github.com/brightcove/player-loader#parameters) for most options.
+See the [Player Loader page](https://github.com/brightcove/player-loader#parameters) for most options.
 There are four differences
 1. We cannot export the promise easily, so you will have to use the `onSuccess` and `onFailure` callbacks
 2. If you don't provide an `onFailure` callback the failure will be handle by throwing an error
 3. We need to use `refNode` and `refNodeInsert` internally, so those options will not be used if passed in.